Punktum-dk/epp-service-specification/README.md

 <a name="dkhmmobilephone"></a>
 ## `dkhm:mobilephone`

 Contact objects can have a mobilephone number in addition to `voice` and `fax`.
+The extension was introduced in the DK Hostmaster XSD file set 1.6.

 <a name="dkhmsecondaryemail"></a>
 ## `dkhm:secondaryEmail`

-Contact objects can have a secondary e-mail-address in addition to `email`.
+Contact objects can have a secondary email address in addition to `email`.
+The extension was introduced in the DK Hostmaster XSD file set 1.6.

 <a name="dkhmrequestednsadmin"></a>
 ## `dkhm:requestedNsAdmin`